Upendrakumar23/DataEngineeringLab/README.md

 ├── .env.example
 ├── requirements.txt
 ├── README.md
+├── LICENSE
+├── CONTRIBUTING.md
-└── LICENSE
+└── CHANGELOG.md
 ```

 ---

+# 🚀 Getting Started

+Follow the steps below to set up and run the project on your local machine.

+---

 # 📋 Prerequisites

-Before running this project, ensure the following software is installed on your system.
+Ensure the following software is installed before running this project.

 | Software              | Version      |
 | --------------------- | ------------ |